owanturist/react-impulse/README.md

 > 💬 The initial value is disregarded during subsequent re-renders but compare function is not - it uses the latest function passed to the hook.

+> 💡 There is no need to memoize `options.compare` function.
+The hook does it internally.

 ```ts
 const count = useImpulse(0) // Impulse<number>
 const timeout = useImpulse<number>() // Impulse<undefined | number>